Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Windscribe’s free Canada server unblocks DAZN.

-As our results show, it wasn’t smooth sailing across the board, though, with issues accessing Crave, TSN, and Canada-only Netflix titles.
+As our results show, it wasn’t smooth sailing across the board, though, with issues accessing Crave, TSN, and Netflix Canada.

-It would be slightly unfair to expect more from Windscribe’s free service.
-But, considering its success unblocking US content platforms, we were secretly hoping the service would repeat itself in Canada, too.
+It’d be slightly unfair to expect more but, considering its success with US content platforms, we were secretly hoping Windscribe would repeat itself in Canada.

 Safe & Privacy-focused Free VPN